About me

 Do Larger Language Models Generalize Better?
 A Scaling Law for Implicit Reasoning at Pretraining Time by X. Wang, S. Tan, S. Xu, M. Jin, W. Wang, R. Panda, Y. Shen.
 Under review at the International Conference on Learning Representations 2026. arXiv preprint arXiv:2305.02373.

-Double/Debiased Machine Learning for Time-to-Event Outcomes Under Poor Overlap by S. Xu, S. Finkelstein, R. Welsch, K. Ng, I. Tzoulaki, and Z. Shahn.
-Under review at the International Conference on Learning Representations 2026. arXiv preprint arXiv:2305.02373.
+Double/debiased machine learning for time-to-event outcomes under poor overlap by S. Xu, S. Finkelstein, R. Welsch, K. Ng, I. Tzoulaki, and Z. Shahn.
+Under review at the Neural Information Processing Systems (NeurIPS) 2026. arXiv preprint arXiv:2305.02373.
+PR under review at DoubleML.

 Foundational model-aided automated high-throughput drug screening using self-controlled cohort study by S. Xu, R. Cobzaru, S. Finkelstein, R. Welsch, and K. Ng.
-AI for New Drug Modalities (AIDrugX) at 38th NeurIPS, Vancouver, Canada, Dec 10-15, 2024
+AI for New Drug Modalities (AIDrugX) at 38th NeurIPS, Vancouver, Canada, Dec 10-15, 2024.
+PR under review at ehrapy and EHRData.

 Can metformin prevent cancer relative to sulfonylureas?
 A target trial emulation accounting for competing risks and poor overlap via double/debiased machine learning estimators by S. Xu, B. Zheng, B. Su, S. Finkelstein, R. Welsch, K. Ng, and Z. Shahn.
-American Journal of Epidemiology, 2025, 194(2), 512-523
+American Journal of Epidemiology, 2025, 194(2), 512-523.
+PR under review at DoubleML.

 Systematically exploring repurposing effects of anti-hypertensives by Z. Shahn, P. Spear, H. Lu, S. Jiang, S. Zhang, N. Deshmukh, S. Xu, K. Ng, R. Welsch, and S. Finkelstein.
 Pharmacoepidemiology and Drug Safety, 2022, 31(9), 944-952